mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

-The method `loadByReference` not only wrapps the API, but also it puts a common use case on top of it.
-With this, the the `OrderInformationService` implementation implodes like this:
+The method <code>loadByReference</code> not only wrapps the API, but also it puts a common use case on top of it.
+With this, the the <code>OrderInformationService</code> implementation implodes like this:

 {% highlight groovy %}
 @Service(OrderInformationService.NAME)